hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

     cred_p: *mut ObjectHandle,
 ) -> ErrorCode {}

-/// Get value of request credential attribute as string
+/// Get value of requested credential attribute as string
 ///
 /// # Params
 /// cred_def:              object handle pointing to the credential (in W3 form)